thisdavej/ds18b20-raspi/readme.md

   --version, -v   Display version information

 Examples
+  Get temperature of sensor (only works if there is exactly one DS18B20 1-Wire sensor present)
+  $ ds18b20

+  Get temperature readings of all 1-Wire sensors found
+  $ ds18b20 -a

   Get temperature of a specific 1-Wire device id
   $ ds18b20 28-051724b238ff

   Get temperature of a specific 1-Wire device id in degF with 2 decimals
-  $ ds18b20 28-051724b238ff --degf -d 2
+  $ ds18b20 28-051724b238ff -f -d 2

-  Get temperature of sensor (only works if there is exactly one DS18B20 1-Wire sensor present)
-  $ ds18b20

   List device ids of all 1-Wire sensors found
   $ ds18b20 --list